FAQ

 Neither.
 SEEDS is a giving circle.

-Why do I send my donation to the National Christian Foundation (NCF) instead of to SEEDS directly?
+Why do I send my donation to the National Christian Foundation (NCF) instead of to SEEDS2 directly?

 The National Christian Foundation’s (NCF) sole purpose is to help givers “give wisely to further the Gospel of Jesus Christ.”
-Linking with NCF, which is a 501c3 nonprofit corporation, means that SEEDS does not handle your money.
-NCF will receipt and invest the pledges made by our members, and direct them to the ministries SEEDS recommends.
-NCF gives SEEDS an extra layer of protection and accountability and is the primary reason SEEDS has no overhead costs other than NCF handling charges of 1%.
+Linking with NCF, which is a 501c3 nonprofit corporation, means that SEEDS2 does not handle your money.
+NCF will receipt and invest the pledges made by our members, and direct them to the ministries SEEDS2 recommends.
+NCF gives SEEDS2 an extra layer of protection and accountability and is the primary reason SEEDS2 has no overhead costs other than a minimal NCF handling charge.

-Why did SEEDS choose NCF to handle donations?
+Why did SEEDS2 choose NCF to handle donations?

-Because NCF has a 20-year history of responsible practices; because NCF is monitored by the Evangelical Council for Financial Accountability (www.ecfa.org); because part of NCF’s responsibility to its clients is to further investigate the recommended ministries as to their IRS compliance and whether they live up to their stated mission.
+Because NCF has over 30 years of responsible practices; because NCF is monitored by the Evangelical Council for Financial Accountability (www.ecfa.org); because part of NCF’s responsibility to its clients is to further investigate the recommended ministries as to their IRS compliance and whether they live up to their stated mission.

 Does the National Christian Foundation charge any handling fees?

-NCF charges 1% to invest and disperse SEEDS’ money.
+NCF charges a nominal fee to invest and disperse SEEDS2’ money.

 Why do you want my total pledged donation by March 15?